MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-product-kit-setup.md

 After you set up the base information for the product kit, the next step is to add the kit components and component substitutes to the kit.
 The combination of kit components and component substitutes make up the different product configurations for the kit.
 The product configurations represent every product combination that a product kit might offer.
 For example, if you set up a product kit that contains three products, and two product substitutes for one of the three products, you can offer three different product kit combinations.

 After you set up the kit components and component substitutes, you can also set the kit options, such as allowing disassembly at the point-of-sale (POS) register.
 Product kits can be disassembled at either the warehouse or at the store.
 Product kits that can be disassembled at the store enable a store employee to sell one or more components from a product kit separately, instead of selling the entire kit.
-This option only applies to product kits that are sold in a brick-and-mortar store using a POS register.
+This option only applies to product kits that are sold in a brick and mortar store using a point of sale (POS) register.
 Product kits that are disassembled at the warehouse are broken down, and the individual products are returned to on-hand inventory.

-After you've added all of the components and component substitutes to the kit and set the kit options, you must set the kit to an approved status.
+After you've added all of the components and component substitutes to the kit, and have set the kit options, you must set the kit to an **Approved** status.

 ## Release the product kit configurations to your legal entities

-Before you can generate assembly orders for the product kit, you must release the product kit configurations to the legal entities in which the kits can be sold.
+Before you can generate assembly orders for the product kit, you must release the product kit configurations to the legal entities for which the kits can be sold.
 You release kit products by using the same steps that you use to release any product.

 ## Set the standard properties for the released product kits

-After you release the product kit to your legal entities, you must set up any standard properties for the product kit.
-This includes assigning the kit to a product category, or setting up distribution codes.
+After you release the product kit to your legal entities, you must set up any standard properties for the product kit, such as assigning the kit to a product category or setting up distribution codes.

 ## Define kit pricing and generate trade agreements

 After you release the product kit to your legal entities, and you've set up the basic product properties for the kit, the next step is to price the kit.
 Each component of the product kit is assigned a base price, and the sum of the base prices is equal to the base price of the product kit.
 The base price for each kit component is the price of the product at the time that it was added to the product kit.
-If you want to specify a different price for the kit, you can enter a new total kit price for the kit and the new price will be distributed across all of the products in the kit.
-The price adjustment to each product is based on the percentage that each product’s base price contributes to the total base price for the product kit.
+If you want to specify a different price for the kit, you can enter a new total kit price for the kit and the new price will then be distributed across all of the products in the kit.
+The price adjustment to each product is based on the percentage that each product's base price contributes to the total base price for the product kit.

-When you add substitute products to a product kit for selected components, you can also specify if there is an additional charge when the customer selects the product substitute instead of the base component.
+When you add substitute products to a product kit for selected components, you can also specify if there is an additional charge when a customer selects the product substitute instead of the base component.
 The additional cost is included when the kit price is calculated.

 ## Generate assembly orders